Sinkhole and Swimming Hotspots of the Limestone Coast

 Little Blue Lake

-Plonked inconspicuously between two dormant volcanoes (Mount Schank and Mount Gambier) and just a stone’s throw from its bigger, bluer brother (that’s the Blue Lake, BTW…), Little Blue Lake has a a larger than life profile, with fun-loving families, van-lifers, thrill seekers and loved up couples all flocking to its Insta-famous shores.
+Plonked inconspicuously between two dormant volcanoes (Mount Schank and Mount Gambier) and just a stone’s throw from its bigger, bluer brother (that’s the Blue Lake, BTW…), Little Blue Lake has a larger than life profile, with fun-loving families, van-lifers, thrill seekers and loved up couples all flocking to its Insta-famous shores.

 Officially where all the cool kids hang out, permits aren’t required to swim here (qualified cave divers will need one though), and in warmer months you’ll find these cool waters are about the perfect spot to beat the heat.
 At about 40 metres wide, up to 47 metres deep and ringed by cliffs on all sides, the water here is generally clean and green, and after taking the stairs down into the cauldron experienced swimmers can leap and laze from the floating pontoon below.